samgeles/portfolio/README.md

 **Project Summary**

-KPMG AU Data Analytics Job Simulation on Forage - November 2023
+KPMG AU Data Analytics Virtual Internship - November 2023

 - Completed a simulation focused on advising a client on customer targeting with the Data, Analytics & Modelling team
 - Assessed data quality and completeness in preparation for analysis